Opens an external site in a new window

 🔗 Astro Self‑Hosted Fonts Workflow: Links #

-• Learn how to add scroll to anchor in Astro,
+• Learn how to add scroll to anchor in Astro

-• Font Best Practices from web.dev ,
+• Font Best Practices from web.dev

-• Making Google Fonts Faster in 2022 ,
+• Making Google Fonts Faster in 2022

-• Google Webfonts Helper ,
+• Google Webfonts Helper

-• Font Style Matcher: can help with layout shifts ,
+• Font Style Matcher: can help with layout shifts

-• Twitter handle: @askRodney .
+• Twitter handle: @askRodney

 🏁 Astro Self‑Hosted Fonts Workflow: Summary #

-Does webfont self-hosting work for every site? #
+Does web font self-hosting work for every site? #

 Typically, you will get most benefit from self-hosting fonts if your site is behind a CDN.
 Services like Netlify and Cloudflare are helpful here.
 The only way to know for sure, if you will get a speed pickup for your site, is to run some tests.
 As well as looking at self-hosting, see how much benefit you would gain by reducing the number of fonts and weights on your site.

-How does font optimisation work? #
+How does font optimization work? #

 When self-hosting fonts, the subfont package is a nice choice for small sites.
 You can run it in place once your site is ready to ship.
-With a site builder like Astro, this will involve adding a post-build step. subfont will scan through html and find characters not used.
-It strips these from the original font sets resulting in a smaller shipped package.
-It keeps the original fontset as a fallback, which will be important if your site has dynamic content.
+With a site builder like Astro, this will involve adding a post-build step. subfont will scan through HTML and find characters not used.
+It strips these from the original font sets, resulting in a smaller shipped package.
+It keeps the original font set as a fallback, which will be important if your site has dynamic content.

 🙏🏽 Feedback #

 If you have found this video useful, see links below for further related content on this site.
 I do hope you learned one new thing from the video.
 Let me know if there are any ways I can improve on it.
 I hope you will use the code or starter in your own projects.
-Be sure to share your work on Twitter, giving me a mention so I can see what you did.
+Be sure to share your work on Twitter, giving me a mention, so I can see what you did.
 Finally, be sure to let me know ideas for other short videos you would like to see.
 Read on to find ways to get in touch, further below.
 If you have found this post useful, even though you can only afford even a tiny contribution, please consider supporting me through Buy me a Coffee.

 Rodney